josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 <code-example header="src/app/can-deactivate.guard.ts" path="router/src/app/can-deactivate.guard.ts"></code-example>

-While the guard doesn't have to know which component has a deactivate method, it can detect that the `CrisisDetailComponent` component has the `canDeactivate()` method and call it.
+While the guard does not have to know which component has a deactivate method, it can detect that the `CrisisDetailComponent` component has the `canDeactivate()` method and call it.
 The guard not knowing the details of any component's deactivation method makes the guard reusable.

 Alternatively, you could make a component-specific `CanDeactivate` guard for the `CrisisDetailComponent`.